All Episodes

 We are far better.

-We deserve far, and they use that to up union contract.
+And they use that to up union country.

 You would think at the influx of all kinds of low-skilled, low-wage people would harm the unions.